Roaring Twenties: Canadian politics

 Canadian politics were dominated federally by the Liberal Party of Canada under William Lyon Mackenzie King.
 The federal government spent most of the decade disengaged from the economy and focused on paying off the large debts amassed during the war and during the era of railway over expansion.
 After the booming wheat economy of the early part of the century, the prairie provinces were troubled by low wheat prices.
 This played an important role in the development of Canada's first highly successful third political party, the Progressive Party of Canada that won the second most seats in the 1921 national election.
 As well with the creation of the Balfour Declaration of 1926, Canada achieved with other British former colonies autonomy, forming the British Commonwealth.

-End of an era
+End of the era

 Black Tuesday

-The Dow Jones Industrial Stock Index had continued its upward move for weeks, and coupled with heightened speculative activities, it gave an illusion that the bull market of 1928 to 1929 would last forever.
+The Dow Jones Industrial Stock Index had continued its upward move for weeks, and coupled with heightened speculative activities, it gave an illusion that the growing market of 1928 to 1929 would last forever.
 On October 29, 1929, also known as Black Tuesday, stock prices on Wall Street collapsed.
 The events in the United States added to a worldwide depression, later called the Great Depression, that put millions of people out of work around the world throughout the 1930s.